 But I guess I know more about this place through literary representations than daily experience.
 You should get a second-hand copy from Abebook of “The Man with the Compound Eyes”, a climate fiction by the Man Booker Prize nominee Hualien-based writer Wu Ming-Yi.
 It will teleport your into this hinterland.
 The full-length novel weaves environmental writing with science fiction speculation.
 For example, it answers questions such as how would the island’s sea people interpret the Great Pacific garbage patch through their traditional cosmology?
 The descriptive narrative also reveals, in the backdrop, the lushness of the mountain range and the coastline, loosely, but evocatively, alluding to the geography of Hualien.

-If I was an art collector I would collect a mural.
+If I were an art collector I would collect a mural.
 This goes back to the ritual I used to do when I was living in Beijing.
 If there’s ever a way to collect it, I’ll definitely choose to collect, without privatizing them, a series from the historical murals that still sit in a shabby bistro hidden in the furthermost corner of the Terminal 1 of Beijing Airport.
 The murals were commissioned right after the 1978 Open Door Policy in China.
 The government recruited the best artists from the communist official’s artist association.
 Out of the eight murals that were made, I discovered four pieces in different corners of the airport terminal.
 Among them, “Nezha Defeats the Dragon King” (1979) by Zhang Ding (born in 1917, in Liaoning, Guohua painter and cartoonist) is the one I like the most.

 The mural depicts a story from Chinese mythology about the warrior deity Nezha who defies its destiny.
 For its style, full of embellishments, this mural would have been criticized before 1979, when only very strict socialist realist style was allowed.
 Zhang has crafted his very particular Chinese modernist style from various sources, including from the Dunhuang ancient frescoes, in terms of composition and characters’ postures.
 He also aligns with other Third World modernist painters such as the illustrator Miguel Covarrubias who once came to Shanghai.
 Mexican muralism had a strong influence on the Chinese muralists in the ‘50s.
 The idea is, I always stop by before I take a plane in Terminal 1 or 2.
 I find it most rewarding to cope with the humdrum and banality of the airport by exposing myself to the tranquility of the mural.
 It hides in a corner where the aura of art and history would only beam on those rare visits.